noonomyen/fuwari-cf/README.md

 - [x] Search
 - [ ] TOC

+### Additional Features Added in This Repository

+- [X] Configuration for Cloudflare Pages
+- [X] Caching of GitHub API requests using Cloudflare Workers Cache and KV

 ## 🚀 How to Use

 1. [Generate a new repository](https://github.com/saicaca/fuwari/generate) from this template or fork this repository.